jpikl/dotfiles/.github/README.md

 ## 🗃️ Bash

-Bash files are managed using the `bashfiles` command.
+Bash scripts are managed using the `bashfiles` command.
 Try `-h` option for usage.

 ```bash